Retinoblastoma in Children

 will need to balance rest and activity.
 Encourage your child to get some exercise.

 This is good for overall health.
-And it may help to lessen tiredness.
+And it may help to reduce tiredness.

 - Get emotional support for your child.